bolin12/bolin12/README.md

 - 👋 Hi, I’m @bolin12
-- 👀 I’m interested in HPC
+- 👀 I’m interested in HPC, Rendering
-- 🌱 I’m currently learning RISCV
+- 🌱 I’m currently learning RISCV, UE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...